thegetty/quire-docs/content/resources/workshop.md

 ### The `<div>` Tag

 In addition to targeting a single word with the <span> tag, you can also make changes to an entire block of text.
-You would do this with the use the <div> tag.
+You would do this with the <div> tag.

 <div class="try-it-yourself">